chrisemoulton/factual-java-driver/README.md

 # Resolve

-The driver fully support Factual's Resolve feature, which lets you start with incomplete data you may have for an entity, and get potential entity matches back from Factual.
+The driver fully supports Factual's Resolve feature, which lets you start with incomplete data you may have for an entity, and get potential entity matches back from Factual.

 Each result record will include a confidence score (<tt>"similarity"</tt>), and a flag indicating whether Factual decided the entity is the correct resolved match with a high degree of accuracy (<tt>"resolved"</tt>).